mozaik-association/mozaik/docs/3Structure_module.md

 # Structure

-The structure module enables you to create the organisational structure of you organisation:
+The structure module enables you to define how you organisation is organized by creating three types of structures:

-- Internal structure
+- Internal structure of the organisation
-- Political structure
+- Political structure of the country (for political parties)
 - External structure

-This module is a module that is configured only once, at the beginning of the use of Mozaik.
-Once the structure of your organisation is configured it is not necessary to touch it anymore, except in case of change of the organisation's structure.
-The information configured will be usefull in other modules (contacts, mandats...)

-These three types of structures are managed in a similar way.
-Only the data changes.

-This module allows you to get acces to :
+Those structures are configurable in Mozaïk, they can easily be adapted to the needs of any organisation (parent levels, power levels & assemblies can easily be added etc...).
+The structures are used in most of the other modules of Mozaïk (contacts, mandates, access rules...).

+In the structure module, you will encounter the following terms:

+- Power levels (A EXPLIQUER)
-- The instances
+- Instances
-- The assemblies
+- Assemblies
-- The electoral districts
+- Electoral districts (political structure only)
-- The legislatures
+- Legislatures (political structure only)

+## Power levels

+A EXPLIQUER EN UNE PHRASE OU DEUX

-## Instancies
+## Instances

+D'ABORD EXPLIQUER A QUOI CORRESPOND UNE INSTANCE

-You can create the instances related to your state by giving a name and a level of power.
-For each instance created you can give the parent instance of this instance.
-For example, the East flanders province is the parent instance of the commune of Ghent.
+Instances are always linked to a name and to a power level.
+They can also be linked to a parent instance, in order to create a hierarchical structure.
+For example, the Procince of East Flanders in Belgium is the parent instance of the city of Ghent.

+METTRE LE SCREENSHOT EN ANGLAIS  (commune à mettre comme CITY)

 <figure markdown>
 ![screenshot 14](img/screen14.png)